 We have licensed to SEI our intellectual property rights, including commercialization rights, to our product candidates XL647, XL784 and XL999 in exchange for SEI's investment of \$80.0 million to advance the clinical development of XL647, XL784 and XL999.
-In exchange for this investment and for fiveyear warrants to purchase shares of our common stock, we received an exclusive purchase option to acquire all of the equity of SEI, thereby allowing us to reacquire the product candidates, including any associated intellectual property rights and commercialization rights.
+In exchange for this investment and for five-year warrants to purchase shares of our common stock, we received an exclusive purchase option to acquire all of the equity of SEI, thereby allowing us to reacquire the product candidates, including any associated intellectual property rights and commercialization rights.
 Under our amended purchase option agreement with SEI, we cannot repurchase a single product candidate without also repurchasing the other two product candidates.
 We may, at our sole discretion, exercise our purchase option at any time until the earlier of June 9, 2009 or the 90th day after the date on which SEI provides us with financial statements showing cash and cash equivalents of less than \$5.0 million.
 The purchase option exercise price, which may be paid in cash and/or shares of our common stock, at our sole discretion, is equal to the sum of: (1) the total amount of capital invested in SEI by its investors and (2) an amount equal to 25% per year on such funded capital, compounded from the time of funding.
 The option exercise price may be paid in cash and/or shares of our common stock, at our sole discretion.

 If we elect to exercise the purchase option, we will be required to make a substantial cash payment and/or to issue a substantial number of shares of our common stock, or enter into a financing arrangement or license arrangement with one or more third parties, or some combination of the foregoing.
-A payment in cash would reduce our capital resources.
-We do not anticipate receipt of milestone payments from GlaxoSmithKline to apply towards the purchase price.
-A payment in shares of our common stock could result in dilution to our stockholders at that time.
-Other financing or licensing alternatives may be expensive or impossible to obtain.
-If we do not exercise the purchase option prior to its expiration, our rights to purchase all of the equity in SEI and to reacquire XL647, XL784 and XL999 will terminate.
-We may not have the financial resources to exercise the option, which may result in our loss of these rights.
-Additionally, we may not have sufficient clinical data in order to determine whether we should exercise the option.
+If we do not exercise the purchase option prior to its expiration, our rights to purchase all of the equity in SEI and to reacquire XL647, XL784 and XL999 will terminate, and we will no longer have any rights to these compounds.
+In 2007 we discontinued the development of XL999 and completed the phase 2 trial for XL784; the phase 2 clinical development program for XL647 is ongoing.
+We are in discussions with SEI regarding the future clinical development of XL647 and XL784 and related funding.
+We do not intend to further develop XL647 or XL784 on our own.
+In light of the foregoing, we do not anticipate using our own funds or common stock to exercise the purchase option, and we may not be able to reach agreement with SEI and potential partner(s) on financial terms that would permit the continued development or partnering of XL647 or XL784.